What Is Shockwave Therapy?

 What is shockwave therapy used for?

-Shockwave therapy is used to treat both acute and chronic medical condition and injuries.
-Shockwave therapy reduces pain and stimulates the recovery process.
+Shockwave therapy is used to treat both acute and chronic medical conditions and injuries.
+Shockwave therapy is used to reduce pain and stimulate the body’s recovery process.

 Does shockwave therapy really work?

-Studies have proven that radial shockwave therapy is beneficial for relieving pain intensity and increasing the functionality and quality of life of patients.
+There have been international studies that prove that radial shockwave therapy is beneficial.
+These studies involved the treatment of patients with a range of injuries, including joint pain and soft tissue injury.
+Results show a 60 – 80% success rate for relieving pain intensity and increasing the functionality and quality of life of patients.

 How long does it take for shockwave therapy to work?